-The union has a right to view any record the employer has related to workplace safety.
+The union has a right to nearly any record the employer has related to workplace health safety.
 This includes the OSHA Log which lists all the injuries and illnesses (including COVID-19 infections) that occur on the job including the name of the affected worker.
+COVID-19 would be listed in the injury/illness column as a 'respiratory' illness.
+A worker may voluntarily request that the employer treats the exposure or infection as a "privacy concern case" and not enter his or her name on the OSHA 300 log.

 The employer must also provide on request: